hashemi221022/Chemoinformatics-Protein_And_Ligand_Preparation_For_Docking_By_Vina/README.md

 ---

-## 9. **File Format Conversion with Open Babel**
+## 9. **File Format Conversion with Open Babel/ Meeko / Pdb2pqr**
-The notebook converts both the fixed protein PDB file and the prepared ligand SDF file to PDBQT format using Open Babel.
+The notebook converts both the fixed protein PDB file and the prepared ligand SDF file to PDBQT format using Open Babel / Meeko / Pdb2pqr.
 The PDBQT format is required for docking with AutoDock Vina and similar tools.
 The conversion process includes adding hydrogens and computing atomic charges.

 ---